Discovering the Bahama Berry as a new plant for use as a bonsai tree was quite exciting. To me, this plant was

 Common Names: Bahama Berry, 'I Dry, I Die', Moujean Tea, and Pineapple Verbena

-The Nashia bonsai shown here is one of my first, using this plant.
+The Nashia bonsai shown here is one of the first created, using this plant.

 It stands 20 inches tall, from the top of the soil.

 When brushed or touched the leaves (approximately 1/4 " in length) exude a delightful, spicy aroma.

 The secondary branches appear in whorls and shoot out long and straight.
 These are a little bit of a challenge when styling.

 A fully grown Nashia, with ideal growing conditions, reaches about 7-8 feet in height.
 Matured in the ground, the trunk develops to two to three inches in diameter.

 In its natural habitat the shrub is rangy, and not particularly attractive.

 Shown here, growing in the butterfly garden at Fairchild Tropical Botanic Garden, the Nashia doesn't appear to be much of a prospective bonsai subject or even an attractive landscape plant.

 The tiny flowers, however, attract many pollinators especially the Atala butterfly, so it has become a desirable addition to tropical gardens.
 The soft herbal fragrance may even catch you off guard as you stroll by.

 Because of its natural appearance, it may take a little convincing and definitely a closer look to see the bonsai potential.